 As we will see in this and subsequent sections, most musical instruments can be analyzed in terms of three principle acoustic components: a waveguide, a resonator, and an excitation source.
 The corresponding elements of a general string instrument are its strings, body, and plucking, striking, or bowing mechanism, respectively.

-- The uniform stretched string forms a one-dimensional waveguide along which mechanical waves can travel with a constant speed of propagation.
+- The uniform stretched string forms a one-dimensional waveguide along which waves will travel with constant speed of propagation.

-- The time evolution of the string's shape is given by the linear superposition of traveling-wave components propagating in opposite directions along the string (Matlab example).
+- The time evolution of the string's shape can be analyzed in terms of two traveling-wave components propagating in opposite directions along the string.

 - The Plucked String:

 - Plucking a string provides it with an initial energy displacement (potential energy).

 - The shape of the string before its release completely defines the harmonic signature of the resulting motion.

 - A string plucked at th the distance from one end will not have energy at the th partial and its integer multiples.

 - The strength of excitation of the th vibrational mode is inversely proportional to the square of the mode number.

 - A struck string is given an initial velocity distribution (kinetic energy).